keijiro/KlakSpout/README.md

 The Spout Sender component runs in the **camera capture mode** when attached to a camera object.
-It automatically captures frames rendered by the camera and publish them via Spout.
+It automatically captures frames rendered by the camera and publishes them via Spout.
 The dimensions of the frames are dependent on the screen/game view size.

 Note that the camera capture mode is not compatible with [scriptable render